Girl’s Guide to Travel in Pisac, Peru!

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World

-But views like this will reward you, after all your hard work (this photo was shot in 2016, near sunset).
+But views like this will reward you, after all your hard work (this photo was taken in 2016, near sunset time).

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World

-Standing at the top of the Pisac ruins, near the ticket entrance.
-Cascading below me (which you can’t see here), are the famous, terraced Inca ruins.
+Standing at the top of Pisac’s ruins, by the ticket entrance.
+Cascading below me are the famous, terraced Inca ruins.

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World

-If you head more towards town (at the top of the ruins), further from the main entrance, you’ll come to this viewpoint.
+If you head more towards town, further from the main entrance: you’ll come to this viewpoint.

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World

-You can see how different your pictures will turn out if you visit on a cloudy day (as we did in 2018, here), or on a sunny day (previous 2 photos).
+You can see how different your pictures will turn out if you visit on a cloudy day (as we did in 2018, here) ~ or on a sunny day (previous photos).

-Thanks for reading this “Girl’s Guide to Travel in Pisac, Peru.”
-I hope the post & video have eased your mind about female travel in this phenomenally gorgeous Peruvian town ~ it’s truly one of my favorite places in Peru.
-If you’re traveling on to Machu Picchu, read about female travel there & find out how scary the bus ride is to the mountaintop ruins!
+Thanks for reading this guide to travel in Pisac.
+I hope I’ve helped ease your mind about travel in this gorgeous Peruvian town ~ it’s truly one of my favorite places in Peru.
+If you’re going on to Machu Picchu, read about female travel there, or find out how scary the bus ride is to the famous mountaintop ruins!

 Read Next: Best Luxury Hotels by Machu Picchu